Advertisement

 The infield is set.
 Michael Busch had some ups and downs during his first full season in the majors but showed enough potential to open 2025 as the first baseman.
 He will be joined by middle infielders Hoerner (second base) and Swanson (shortstop).
 Isaac Paredes arrived from Tampa Bay at the trade deadline to handle third base and provide power from the middle of the lineup.
 Miguel Amaya showed improved offensive skill in the second half, which has propelled him to being the team’s No. 1 catcher.

-The status of the outfield will depend on Bellinger, who can opt out of the final two years of his contract.
-The guess here is that Bellinger will stick with the Cubs, as his market wasn’t strong last winter and won’t be any better now that he’s coming off a mediocre season.
-Assuming he stays, Bellinger will play right field, with Happ in left.
-Former elite prospect Pete Crow-Armstrong made significant strides in the second half and will be the team’s center fielder.
+The outfield is full of options with Bellinger opting in to another season in Chicago.
+Bellinger will play right field, with Happ in left.
+Former elite prospect Pete Crow-Armstrong made significant strides in the second half of 2024 and will be the team’s center fielder going forward.
 Suzuki finished the season as the DH but can play right field if necessary.

 The rotation is in excellent shape, as Imanaga, Steele, Taillon and Assad all remain under contract.
 There are also plenty of options for the final starting spot, headlined by Ben Brown, who missed much of 2024 due to a neck injury but had some strong outings when healthy.
 Jordan Wicks and Hayden Wesneski are also intriguing rotation options who have yet to reach their primes.